 Based in Montreal, Jenia has over 15 years of experience working in the music industry.
 In 2013, she joined the team at CIMA/MusicOntario.
 As the Communications & Programming Officer, Jenia works alongside Trisha Carter on CIMA's global export service Music Export Canada to help create international showcasing and business opportunities for Canadian companies and their artists.
 She helps to organize and run events on site both internationally and nationally and handles all programming related marketing.
 She also oversees all of CIMA’s outgoing communications (e-blasts, newsletters, social media, website content etc).

-Position: Membership Services Coordinator, CIMA & MusicOntario
+Position: Co-ordinator Membership Development and Services, CIMA & MusicOntario

-Position: Accountant, CIMA & MusicOntario
+Position: Director of Policy, CIMA & MusicOntario

 As a former political staffer, Elise joined CIMA with a strong background in policy development, communications, and great insight into government relations.
 After 5 years in the political world, she decided to take the dive into an industry that has always been close to her heart: the Canadian independent music industry.
 As Senior Policy Advisor, Elise studies the ins-and-outs of policies that are important to CIMA's members, advocating on their behalf with key policy makers while keeping them informed every step of the way.

 Mary has spent the past 20+ years developing integrated marketing strategies and partnerships in music, culture and lifestyle, working with leading global brands, ad agencies and music properties.
 She has served as judge for the Canadian Marketing Association and advisor to the Centre of Social Innovation.
 Mary’s experience in both the corporate and advertising world helped her develop a unique 360 view that sees the many opportunities for brands and organizations to align and collaborate to deliver real social impact.